tansey-lab/pyro_tutorial/README.md

 ## Step 13

-Since our MCMC sampler is too slow, the next best thing to try is SVI.
-This step demonstrated SVI using a manually constructed guide
+The MCMC sampler works great but it is maybe too slow, so the next best thing to try is SVI.

+For the sake of simplicity we return to the simple model from step 10 and show how to run SVI on it using a manually constructed guide

 [step_13.py](./vignettes/step_13.py)